The History of the Half Moon / Black and White Cookie

 - Frosted on the bottom of cookie, not the top.

-A Half Moon cookie should NEVER be:
+In my opinion…a Half Moon cookie should NEVER be:

 - Frosted with a substance that can’t be dented.